andreamazz/SlideOutNavigation/README.md

 AMOptionsAnimationDarken        // @(BOOL), Enables the fadout animation.
 Defaults to @YES AMOptionsAnimationDarkenValue   // @(float), The darker alpha value of the dark overlay.
 Defaults to @0.7 AMOptionsAnimationDarkenColor   // UIColor, The base color of the fadout animation.
-Defaults to [UIColor blackColor]
+Defaults to [UIColor blackColor] AMOptionsAnimationSlide         // @(BOOL), Enables the slide animation of the menu to the side.
+Defaults to @NO AMOptionsAnimationSlidePercentage // @(float), Value from 0 to 1.
+Determines how much the table should slide aside.
 ```

 sample usage: